 Executive Engineer (HED, MOHFW/PWD) Convener

 Union Parishad Chairman Member

 Concerned Local Level Health and Family Welfare Representative Member

-A member of the complainant's community Member
+Member of the community from the concerned Ward Member

 CBO representative (where available) Member

-- 17. If a resolution attempt at the local level fails, the GRC will refer the complaint with the minutes of the hearings to the Upazila Nirbahi Officer (UNO).
-The UNO will refer the unresolved cases, along with all relevant information, to the Deputy Commissioner (DC) of the concerned district for further review.
-The DC would communicate the unresolved cases to the ministry, where an official designated by the MOHFW Secretary will review the cases and make a decision.
-A decision agreed with the aggrieved person(s) at any level of hearing or review will be binding on MOHFW. - 18.
+- 19. During consultations for development and construction activities in areas which are significantly inhabited by IPs (Chittagong Hill Tracts and elsewhere), MOHFW will identify any existing traditional conflict resolution mechanisms used by the IP communities.
+If they exist, and the IPs intend, the GRCs will include at least one person from such 'traditional conflict resolution bodies' replacing one (who is unlikely to be knowledgeable of IP issues and concerns) from the memberships suggested above. - 20.
+If a resolution attempt at the local level fails, the GRC will refer the complaint with the minutes of the hearings to the District Commissioner (DC) of the concerned area for further review in case districts.
+While in case of upazilas, GRC will refer the complaint to Upazila Nirbahi Officer.
+A decision agreed with the aggrieved person(s) at any level of hearing will be binding on MOHFW. - 21.
 All cases at the local level will be heard within four weeks of their receipt; but those related to matters like compensation for poor and vulnerable will be heard in two weeks or earlier.
 DC's decisions on unresolved cases will be communicated to the GRC in one week of their receipt.
-At the ministry level, decisions on unresolved cases will be made and communicated to the GRC in no more than four weeks.

-- 19. To ensure that grievance redress decisions are made in formal hearings and in a transparent manner, the convener will use the following guidelines: - Reject a grievance redress application with any recommendations written on it by a GRC member or any other influential persons; - Remove a recommendation by any person that may separately accompany the grievance redress application; - Disqualify a GRC member who has made a recommendation on the application or separately before the formal hearing and appoint another person in consultation with the Deputy Commissioner/Upazila Nirbahi Officer; and - The convener will also ensure strict adherence to the impact mitigation policies and guidelines adopted in this RPSMF and the mitigation standards, such as compensation rates, established through market price surveys. - 20.
+At the ministry level, decisions on unresolved cases, if any, will be made in no more than four weeks by an official designated by the MOHFW Secretary. - 22.
+To ensure that grievance redress decisions are made in formal hearings and in a transparent manner, the convener will use the following guidelines: - Reject a grievance redress application with any recommendations written on it by a GRC member or any other influential persons; - Remove a recommendation by any person that may separately accompany the grievance redress application; - Disqualify a GRC member who has made a recommendation on the application or separately before the formal hearing and appoint another person in consultation with the District Commissioner/Upazila Nirbahi Officer; and - The convener will also ensure strict adherence to the impact mitigation policies and guidelines adopted in this SMF and the mitigation standards, such as compensation rates, established through market price surveys. - 23.
 To ensure impartiality and transparency, hearings on complaints will remain open to the public.
 The GRCs will record the details of the complaints, the reasons that led to acceptance or rejection of the particular cases, and the decision agreed with the complainants.
-MOHFW will keep records of all resolved and unresolved complaints and grievances and make them available for review as and when asked for by the DPs. - World Bank's Grievance Redress Service.
-Communities and individuals who believe 21. that they are adversely affected by a World Bank (WB) supported project may submit complaints to existing project-level grievance redress mechanism or the WB's Grievance Redress Service (GRS).
-The GRS ensures that complaints received are promptly reviewed in order to address project-related concerns.
-Project affected communities and individuals may submit their complaint to the WB's Inspection Panel which determines whether harm occurred, or could occur, as a result of WB non-compliance with its policies and procedures.
-Complaints may be submitted at any time after concerns have been brought directly to the World Bank's attention, and Bank Management has been given an opportunity to respond.
-For information on how to submit complaints to the World Bank's corporate Grievance Redress Service (GRS), please visit www.worldbank.org/grs.
-For information on how to submit complaints to the World Bank Inspection Panel, www.inspectionpanel.org.
+MOHFW will keep records of all resolved and unresolved complaints and grievances and make them available for review as and when asked for by DPs.

-RPSMF Disclosure
+SMF Disclosure

-22. The RPSMF and all mitigation plans will be subjected to WB review and clearance prior to public disclosure.
-After receipt of the Bank clearance, MOHFW will disclose Bangla translation of the RPSMF to the public in Bangladesh, and authorize the World Bank to disclose it at its Country Office Information Center and Infoshop.
+24. MOHFW will disclose Bangla translation of a summary of SMF to the public in Bangladesh, and authorize the World Bank to disclose it at its Country Office Information Center and in its Infoshop.
 MOHFW will ensure that copies of the translated document are available at its headquarters and district offices, concerned government offices in the project districts, and other places accessible to the general public.
-MOHFW will also post the entire RPSMF and Bangla translation in its website, and inform the public through notification in two national newspapers (Bangla and English) about where they could be accessed for review and comments.
+As to disclosure, MOHFW will inform the public through notification in two national newspapers (Bangla and English) about the SMF and where it could be accessed for review and comments.